Henry Kravis

 Henry Roberts Kravis (born January 6, 1944) is an American businessman, investor, and philanthropist.
-He is a co-founder of the private equity and investment firm Kohlberg Kravis Roberts.
+He is a co-founder of the private equity and investment firm Kohlberg Kravis Roberts & Co.
+(KKR & Co.)

 His lavish lifestyle has been criticized by activists looking to reform private equity regulations and restrict the practice of leveraged buyouts he pioneered.
 His buyout of RJR Nabisco was portrayed in the 1989 book and 1993 film Barbarians at the Gate.

+As of 2026, Kravis has a net worth of approximately $12.5 billion according to the Bloomberg Billionaires Index, derived primarily from his stake in KKR & Co.

 Early life

 Kravis was born into a Jewish family in Tulsa, Oklahoma, the son of Bessie (née Roberts) and Raymond F. Kravis, a successful Tulsa oil engineer who had been a business partner of Joseph P. Kennedy.
 Kravis began his education at Eaglebrook School ('60), followed by high school at the Loomis Chaffee School, where he participated in student government and was elected vice president of the student council his senior year.
 He attended Claremont McKenna College (then known as Claremont Men's College) and majored in economics.
 He was a member of the CMC varsity golf teams for four years and was a member of the Knickerbockers student service organization.
 He served as his sophomore class secretary-treasurer.
 He graduated from CMC in 1967 before going on to Columbia Business School, where he received an MBA degree in 1969.